 Yes.
 If installed and used properly, system zoning can help you save money on your energy bills.
 If you have guest rooms or other seldom-used rooms that don’t require constant heating or cooling, system zoning allows you to save money by running temperature-controlled air to those rooms only when you want to.
 According to the U.S. Department of Energy, system zoning can save homeowners up to 30 percent on a typical heating and cooling bill.
 It is possible that within 2 to 5 years, the savings can pay for the cost of installing a zoning system.
 After that, you will be getting a return on your investment.
 There are not many HVAC items that can offer that kind of payback.

 However, to be realistic, you need to consider the following factors.
-To be truly effective, a zoning system is best when installed on a central heating and cooling system that has multi-stage or modulating operation, and variable speed airflow.
+To be truly effective, a zoning system is best when installed on a central heating and cooling system that has a multi-stage or modulating operation, and variable speed airflow.
 Why?
 A properly designed zoning system takes full advantage of such systems by maximizing their low power operating modes.
 That’s when you really see savings.
-You may only need to run a multi-stage AC, Heat Pump or Furnace on its high-stage on extreme temperature days.
+You may only need to run a multi-stage AC, Heat Pump, or Furnace on its high-stage on extreme temperature days.

 So now… What about your specific home and situation?
 Does it make sense to install a temperature zoning system on your central heating and air?
 That’s coming up next!